National Zoo and Conservation Biology Institute (NZCBI)

 Aguirre, Alonso, Research Associate, Executive Director.
 M.V.Z.
 Universidad Autónoma del Estado de México; D.V.M., M.S., Ph.D.
 Colorado State University.
 Research specialties: Wildlife medicine, anesthesia & management; wildlife epidemiology, conservation medicine, ecohealth, one health.

 Allendorf, Teri.
 Research Associate.
 B.A.
 (1991) Northwestern University; Ph.D.
 (1999) University of Minnesota.
-Research specialty: Human dimensions of biodiversity conservation.
+Research specialties: Human dimensions of biodiversity conservation.

 DeCandia, Alexandra, Research Associate (CCG); Assistant Teaching Professor (Georgetown University).
 B.A.
 (2015) Columbia University; M.A.
 (2017), Ph.D.
 (2020) Princeton University.
-Research specialities: molecular ecology; conservation genetics; population genetics; wildlife microbiomes; ecological epigenetics; mammalian carnivores.
+Research specialties: Molecular ecology; conservation genetics; population genetics; wildlife microbiomes; ecological epigenetics; mammalian carnivores.

 Dorsey, Candice, Research Associate.
 B.A (2000)St. Mary’s College of Maryland; M.S.
 2002 American University; Ph.D.
 (2008) George Mason University.
 Research specialties: Wildlife endocrinology Wildlife diseases Reproductive sciences.